cfelton/gizflo/README.md

  This example should show how a module defines the HDL based on the interfaces available.
 -->

 Map
 ---
-Most designs require a minimal set of external intefaces but many designs can utilize many different sets of interfaces.
+Most designs require a minimal set of external interfaces but many designs can utilize many different sets of interfaces.
 In this case
 the design determines which external interfaces it wants to